 They showed us the racing sleds and we watch a film on some of the amazing races they compete in.
 Conditions look so harsh and intense, it is fascinating to watch how the dogs and their riders survive and rise to the challenges they face.

 This is definetly a highlight if you are traveling to Finland with kids!

 There are more reindeer than people in Lapland.
 So when you visit Lapland with kids then you need to make sure you visit some.

 Not being able to go on a reindeer sleigh was perhaps one of the things I was disappointed about before we left for Finland.
 I soon forgot this after our adventure at Sieriporo Safaris .

-Heading to a village named after the Reindeer Farm’s family.
+Heading to a village named after the family who own Sieriporo Reindeer farm.
 Ari shared his family history and lifestyle with us, even showing us the sauna he was born in.